VigneshvaranKJ/RESUME/README.md

 Listening to music, watching movies, eating, sleeping and singing.

 ### Area of Interests
-Singing:musical_note:, Travelling:bus:,Meme Creating, Boxing, Social Works:innocent:.
+Singing:musical_note: , Travelling:bus: , Meme Creating , Boxing , Social Works:innocent:

 ###                                                     **DECLARATION**
-   I hereby solemnly declare that the above furnished details are true to the best of my knowledge and beliefs.:thumbsup:
+   I hereby solemnly declare that the above furnished details are true to the best of my knowledge and beliefs:thumbsup:.

 ## **Contact Details**
 ### Email-id